-Senator Joseph R. Murdock built this 9000 SqFt, 13-bedroom home was built in 1902 by Senator Joseph R. Murdock.
-For many years, this was the largest home in the region.
+Senator Joseph R. Murdock built this 9000 SqFt, 13 bedroom home in 1902 for his wife Margaret and their eleven children.
+For many, many years it was the largest home in the region.
 Joseph was born in Salt Lake City in 1858.
 His parents, Nymphas and Sarah Murdock were early converts to The Church of Jesus Christ of Latter-day Saints.
 They came across the plains from Nauvoo, Illinois in 1846 with the second battalion organized by Brigham Young which included over 500 hand-carts and wagons.

 Upon graduating Brigham Young Academy, Joseph returned to the Heber Valley where he continued to work on the family farm while at the same time, he taught elementary school in Charleston.

 Joseph’s father, Nymphas, decided to open a mercantile store.
 So, Joseph helped his father get the Heber Valley Mercantile off the ground.
 A few years later Joseph’s father turned the mercantile operation over to Joseph.
-IN 1904, Joseph built the Heber Valley Bank and became president of it.
+In 1904, Joseph built the Heber Valley Bank and became president of it.
 Both the Heber Valley Bank and the Heber Mercantile are still on Heber's Main Street today.

-One of Joseph’s most notable contributions to the region was when he raised over two million dollars to construct a canal which would divert the water from the Heber Valley down to the Utah County area.
-This insured the water supply for those area and spurred the development of the Utah County region as this became the water source for tens of thousands of homes and hundreds of thousands of acres in the Utah county.
+One of Joseph’s most notable contributions to the region was when he raised over two million dollars to construct a canal which would divert the water from the Heber Valley down to the Utah and Salt Lake Counties area.
+This insured the water supply for those areas and spurred the development of those regions as it became the primary water source for tens of thousands of homes and hundreds of thousands of acres.

 Joseph was very involved in his church and his community.
 He was in the bishopric in Charleston and he was later called as a Stake President in Heber.
 He was also a mayor of Heber City for nearly ten years and later, in November 1900, he was elected Senator from the Fifth Senatorial District.

-Just ask, our pleasant staff will be available and will go out of their way to assist and meet your need.
+Just ask.
+Our pleasant staff will go out of their way to assist and meet your needs.
 We aim to please!

 Right in the heart of Heber City, yet blocks away from the noise and hustle and bustle of the Heber's Main Street.
 We offer large, established shade trees surrounded with beautiful landscaping for your pleasure.

 Walk to Theaters, Restaurants, Recreation Center, Main Street Shops, and for the more ambitious the breathtaking 2.7 mile walk into Midway is memorable.
 The historic Heber Valley Railroad is located a half mile away and Sundance, Canyons, Park City and Deer Valley Ski Resorts are all within a 30 minute or less drive.